Bipolar Disorder in Children and Teens - When To Call a Doctor

 the support and help you need.
 Living with or caring for someone who has

 bipolar disorder can be very disruptive to your own life.
 Manic episodes can be

 particularly difficult.
 It may help to seek your own counselor or

 may have a local chapter in your area or provide information on the Internet.

-Examples of such groups include the National Alliance for the Mentally Ill
+Examples of such groups include the National Alliance on Mental Illness

 (NAMI) and the Child and Adolescent Bipolar Foundation.